 So, before we send you off to start these conversations with your kid (because they need to happen sooner rather than later!), let’s give you some practical tools.

-We can’t guarantee that the conversation won’t feel awkward but there are practical tips you can follow to make it just a little easier on yourself.
+We can’t guarantee that these difficult conversations won’t feel awkward but there are practical tips you can follow to make it just a little easier on yourself.

-1) Prepare for hard conversations ahead of time.
+1) Prepare for challenging conversations ahead of time.

-It almost goes without saying you should spend time thinking carefully about what you want to say.
-It’s important to go into the conversation with a plan to identify what your child already knows about the topic and what you hope to communicate to them.
+It almost goes without saying that you should spend time thinking carefully about what you want to say.
+It’s important to go into difficult conversations with a plan to identify what your child already knows about the topic and what you hope to communicate to them.